Sindri-Labs/verifiable-fhe-paper/README.md

 The final stage of decoupling - not yet completed - is to claw back the basic computation, so that the holder of the key and plaintext performs just the bootstrapping computation locally, and doesn't need to be involved in proof construction.
 At this point we can use `vfhe_bootstrap`.
 It should also only pass the bare minimum of information to the proving service.

 Once fully decoupled, we hope to investigate the programmable aspect of TFHE's bootstrapping operation, in which the final step can incorporate function evaluation - so instead of getting a low-noise copy of the original ciphertext, you get a low-noise ciphertext that decrypts to `function(plaintext)`.
-This is the perfect building block for arbitrary verifiable remote execution.
+This is the perfect building block for arbitrary remote execution that is confidential but verifiable.

 ## Data Replication